icebert04/sentiment-analysis-POC/README.md

 ## Description

-The user can Type in a keyword for the bot to scrape [Hacker News](https://news.ycombinator.com/), and then it will rate the article titles that match the keyword and rate it with (positive, negative, & neutral).
+The user can Type in a keyword for the bot to scrape [Hacker News](https://news.ycombinator.com/), and then it will rate the article titles that match the keyword and rate it with (positive, negative, or neutral).

 ![one input next to two buttons, analyze, & clear results with some results at the bottom](/public/SentimentFrontend.png)

-Here we typed "Cannabis" as this was the only Noun with an understandable subject for the bot to score.
+Here we typed "Cannabis" as this was the only noun with a suitable subject for the bot to score.

 As you can see the bot recognizes this as a negative sentence.